Clauses and Phrases of Manner

 Intermediate (B1-B2) 30 minutes

-ESL Clauses of Manner worksheet for intermediate B1: matching,
+ESL Clauses and Phrases of Manner worksheet for intermediate B1: matching,

 multiple choice, gap-fill, writing sentences and a paragraph, pair work

-ESL Clauses of Manner Worksheet - Grammar and Writing Exercises: Matching, Gap-fill, Writing Sentences and a Paragraph - Speaking Activity - Pair Work
+ESL Clauses and Phrases of Manner Worksheet - Grammar and Writing Exercises: Matching, Gap-fill, Writing Sentences and a Paragraph - Speaking Activity - Pair Work

-In this comprehensive clauses of manner worksheet, students practice forming and using clauses of manner with as, as if, as though, and like.
-First...
+In this comprehensive clauses and phrases of manner worksheet, students practice forming and using clauses and phrases of manner with as, as if, as though, and like...

-ESL Clauses of Manner Worksheet - Grammar and Writing Exercises: Matching, Multiple Choice, Gap-fill, Writing Sentences and a Paragraph - Pair Work In this comprehensive clauses of manner worksheet, students practice forming and using clauses of manner with as, as if, as though, and like.
+ESL Clauses and Phrases of Manner Worksheet - Grammar and Writing Exercises: Matching, Multiple Choice, Gap-fill, Writing Sentences and a Paragraph - Pair Work In this comprehensive clauses and phrases of manner worksheet, students practice forming and using clauses and phrases of manner with as, as if, as though, and like.
 First, students match sentence beginnings with endings, adding an appropriate linker of manner (as, as if, as though, and like).
 Students then underline the correct linker to complete each sentence.
 Next, students complete sentences with a linker of manner.
 After that, students rewrite sentences combining the two parts using the linkers in brackets.
-Following that, in pairs, students discuss two situations using clauses of manner and then write sentences about them using as, as if, as though, or like.
-Finally, students write a short paragraph about their morning routine using at least three clauses of manner with the linkers.
+Following that, in pairs, students discuss two situations using clauses and phrases of manner and then write sentences about them using as, as if, as though, or like.
+Finally, students write a short paragraph about their morning routine using at least three clauses or phrases of manner with the linkers.

 Clauses of Manner Challenge